Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

 Key phenomena such as the formation of dopant pairs, the resulting spin and charge ordering or the formation of a pseudogap may differ significantly in the $SU(3)$ case.
 The increased connectivity of the triangular lattice, together with the enlarged local Hilbert space due to the third spin flavor, introduces new complexity into the problem of understanding stripe formation and other forms of charge or spin order.
 As a first step toward addressing these questions, we examined binding energies across different parameter regimes and found values significantly above those observed in the $SU(2)$ model, suggesting an enhanced tendency for pairing.
 This is further supported by our analysis of hole–hole distances in the variational wavefunction, where we observe a clear crossover from tightly bound holes at low $t/J$ to more delocalized behavior at larger $t/J$.
+We further examined the rotational symmetry of two doped holes, finding a strong indication of a non-s-wave rotational ground state.
 However, the detailed structure of such bound states and their implications for emergent phases remain open questions.
 In particular, the nature of two-particle pairing is intrinsically richer in the $SU(3)$ model due to the additional spin flavor~\cite{Rapp_2007} as well as the absence of particle-hole symmetry.

 Our results represent an important first step toward understanding finite doping in $SU(N)$ Fermi-Hubbard models, opening a path to exploring doped Mott insulators in higher-symmetry systems beyond the $SU(2)$ paradigm and establishing a universal approach to strongly coupled systems.
 Our work is directly relevant to current and near-future quantum simulation experiments with ultracold alkaline-earth atoms, where $SU(N)$ symmetries naturally emerge due to the decoupling of nuclear spin from electronic degrees of freedom.
-In particular, quantum gas microscopy platforms offering site-resolved imaging and control can enable direct measurement of spin and charge correlations in ultracold $SU(N)$ systems~\cite{Taie_2022}.
+In particular, quantum gas microscopy platforms offering site-resolved imaging and control can enable direct measurement of spin and charge correlations in ultracold $SU(N)$ systems~\cite{Taie_2022, gasferrer2026spinresolvedmicroscopy87srsun}. \\